 Here are some common situations:

-- A tree, either yours or your neighbor’s, falls and nothing is damaged.
 According to the Insurance Information Institute (III), your policy probably won’t cover debris removal.
 However, if the tree fell because of neglect, such as rot or disease, the tree’s owner may be liable.
+(More on this below.)
 If the tree blocks a ramp for the disabled or a driveway, insurance may pay for removal.

-- A tree falls because of a storm or wind and damages a structure, fence or other property.
 For most policies, storms or wind are “named perils.”
 Regardless of whether the tree was yours or not, the insurance company that insured the damaged property would pay.
 In that case, debris removal would also be covered.
+Such coverage for tree removal typically ranges from $500 to $1,000, depending on the insurance provider and policy terms.

-The same rules apply if branches, and not an entire tree, caused the damage.
+The above also rules apply if branches, and not an entire tree, caused the damage.

 Contents of the damaged structure would be covered as well, subject to policy limits.
 And since trees, plants and shrubs have value, insurance may cover replacement, again subject to policy limits.
 (Most policies cap this coverage at 5% of the amount of coverage on the structure.)